DJ headphones are one of the most important pieces of gear you will own. The amount of time you spend with them on your head will be massive.

 - Not Cheap – As with most pro-level Pioneer gear these are not cheap.
 Excellent quality but it does come at a price.

-An attractive set of headphones that are worth the price.
+An attractive set of headphones from Pioneer that can take some serious punishment.

 Audio-Technica ATH-M30X Review